 Who should use this model?

 Those with limited money and time to invest should get on with dropshipping.
-More so, it is ideal if you’re not fussy or fixated about profit margins, as they can be insignificant.
+More so, it is ideal if you’re not fussy or fixated on profit margins, as they can be insignificant.
 It serves as a side hustle for the regular 9-to-5 employees or work-from-home parents.

 Benefits of dropship